coreos/coreos-installer/docs/customizing-install.md

         RequiredBy=coreos-installer.target
 ```

-Convert this FCC to an Ignition config with:
+Convert this Butane config to an Ignition config with:

 ```
-fcct < hooks.fcc > hooks.ign
+butane < hooks.bu > hooks.ign
 ```

 For live ISO booting, embed the resulting config in the live ISO: